OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/Lifecycle-calculations:-theory-of-operation.md

 A modifier based on m_health and m_wellbeing is generated: 90,000 plus (150 * health ) plus (50 * wellbeing).
 This gives a number between 90,000 and 110,000 (which will translate to between 90% and 110% in the calculations below; integer calculations are used throughout).

-The cim's survival probability per decile, via the DataStore from the configuration file, is derived from the probability in the configuration file thus:
+The cim's survival probability per decile, via the DataStore, is derived from the probability in the configuration file:
 * **Sunset Harbor calculations:** 100,000 - (100,000 * (probability^(1/35)))
 * **Legacy calculations:** 100,000 - (100,000 * (1 + ln(probability) / 25))